HHVV88/VV-Linux/README.md

  # Blackcomb Linux

 This is my project to learn a few things.
 For example, how to name a Linux Distro.
-I currently know very little but by the end I hope this will be a good linux distro that will work on as many ARM64 devices as possible.
-If you're wondering why ARM64 and not x86, it's because I use a macbook (for school and everything else), and I don't have a computer (other than a macbook) to install linux on.
 And just like the licence said, do whatever you want with my software, although I discourage selling it, I can't actually make you not sell it.

 Once I get an ISO here, I request that (once the time comes) you test it as riggerously as possible, I want you to find every problem you can.
 While again, I cannot force you, do what you want.

-I'll make it compatible with Raspberry Pi and VMware Fusion for the first release and hopefully some Snapdragon X chips, although I cannot garuntee the compatibility with the Raspberry Pi or Snapdragon, I will be building this OS with VMware Fusion.
-Although for a very long while it will be compatible with only ARM64, I plan to make it work with other architextures in the future.
+Dec 13, 2025.
+7:54 GMT+8 (Taipei)
+Change of plans, I'm gonna make it an x86 operating system first, but I have yet to aquire that x86 macbook pro, so my start date will be pushed back to at the earliest, next Saturday.
+But you never know, I'm a seventh grader nearing the end of the semester.
+There's a chance that stuff get's pushed back even more because of homework and summatives (finals for each unit, btw, I'm in the IB MYP), and maybe even Christmas.
+Also, I'm thinking of starting a youtube series where I document making this linux distro I have dubbed "Blackcomb".
+If you were wondering, I dubbed thy operating system Blackcomb because of Blackcomb mountain, and project Blackcomb (windows 7).
+Best Regards
+–The Developer–